 Ultra-Low Latency Mode (Nvidia Drivers)

 The Low Latency Mode in Nvidia drivers can be enabled by going to Nvidia Control Panel->Manage 3D settings.
-Here, locate Low Latency Mode option and then in the drop-down, select On or Ultra depending on your requirements.
+Here, locate the Low Latency Mode option, and then in the drop-down, select On or Ultra depending on your requirements.
 Click on Apply and then test it by playing the game.